blackappsolutions/core-content-jobs/README.md

   * `sourceContent` (multiple items are supported): Create a new resource of type `FolderProperties` and name it `_folderToSync` in the CMS folder you want export/sync (serves as a marker resource).
 Add this resource into the `sourceFolder`-Property.
     Or just supply any other resource.
   * `active`: Used to arm this job, when enabled and the resource was checked-in.
-This will also cause a check-out/-in of the resource by the provided `content-sync.user` (see below).
+This will also cause a check-out/-in of the resource by the provided `content-jobs.user` (see below).
   * `localSettings.start-at` (optional): Supply a date at which this sync job should start.
   * `localSettings.repeat-every` (optional):
     * `HOUR`
     * `DAY`
     * `WEEK`
-  * `localSettings.sync-type`: Select different types of syncs:
+  * `localSettings.job-type`: Select different types of syncs:
     * `rssImport` (you must provide a `sourceContent`-CMFolderProperties resource named `_folderToSync`)
     * `xmlImport` (you must provide a `localSettings.export-storage-url` fully qualified.
 E.g.: `s3://blackapp-content-sync/1234.zip`)
     * `xmlExport` (you must provide a `localSettings.export-storage-url` base url.
 E.g.: `s3://blackapp-content-sync/`).
 This is the only job currently which logs to the `logOutput` aka "Execution protocol" field.